dressipi/dressipi-com/_faqs/why-is-personalization-so-important-today.markdown

 You need to make sure you show customers exactly what they want or need because you need to make sure their one purchase is with you.

-Learn more about the importance of personalization - and the possibilities it can unlock for your business - from our podcast with The Robin Report, here:[Unlocking the Power of Personalization podcast: https://www.youtube.com/watch?v=hpwBmRpOELs.
+Learn more about the importance of personalization - and the possibilities it can unlock for your business - from our [podcast with The Robin Report](https://www.youtube.com/watch?v=hpwBmRpOELs).